russ-hensel/qt_by_example/README.md

 need to run it in a qt app of your own, but you can if you wish.
 I will try to add some material in the wiki.

+Install:

+There is no install, just download and run in a Python of about 3.10 or higher, PyQt5 and the wat-inspector mentioned above.
+If it does not run for you let me know and I will try to help out.

 Back to the Examples:

 The application's code should be simple and contain code that is closely linked to the